jakimowb/eo-time-series-viewer/doc/source/gui.rst

 .. figure:: img/menu_view_panels.png

+    The `View` menu allows to show or hide different panels.

 The `Navigation` menu allows to select map tools for navigation to different spatial extents.
 It can also be used to copy the spatial extent from or to the map canvas of the main QGIS gui.